Mindful Drawing

 Mindfulness at its most basic definition is the “kind, nonjudgmental awareness of what is happening in the present moment.”
 It sounds simple, but it is a very powerful skill that takes time to strengthen, just like working out any muscle.
+There are three parts to mindfulness and each is essential:

-Mindful Drawing combines the benefits of mindfulness with the practice of drawing through the foundations of presence, awareness, and non-judgment.
-It at once strengthens our mindfulness muscle while also helping us overcome creative blocks.
 What’s beautiful about it is that it’s something anyone can do and benefit from, whether they are a total beginner or a professional artist.
 As an artist and meditation practitioner myself, I really believe that mindfulness and creativity should go hand-in-hand.

 What's the Difference Between Mindful Drawing and "Regular" Drawing?